Mikuláš Medek: 1970–1974

-After the Warsaw Pact invasion of Czechoslovakia and the onset of "normalization", Medek found himself on the index again, his works in gallery exhibitions were removed and placed in a depository, he was not allowed to exhibit, his contracts for architectural commissions were cancelled.
+After the Warsaw Pact invasion of Czechoslovakia and the onset of "normalization", Medek found himself on the index again, his works in gallery exhibitions were removed and placed in a depository, he was not allowed to exhibit, and his contracts for architectural commissions were cancelled.
 From 1970 onwards, Medek's work was presented only abroad (Hamburg, 1970, Leinfelden, 1970, Zürich, 1976, Bochum, 1976).
 Medek's monograph, prepared in 1970 by Bohumír Mráz for the publishing house Obelisk, was withdrawn from sale and ended up in the pulp-mill.

 Due to worsening diabetes, he was hospitalized several times during 1970 and again in 1972.
 Emila Medková gave up her job to care for Mikuláš.
 In 1973, he submitted two paintings for the InterContinental Hotel, but they were rejected on the grounds that they were "in stark contradiction to the mission of art in a socialist society".
 Diabetes also manifested itself in thinning bones, and in 1974 Mikuláš Medek suffered a fractured hip joint, after which he could no longer attend the studio.
 In June 1974, the family moved to a ground-floor apartment at 6 Estonská Street, Prague.
-Mikulaáš Medek was taken to the hospital and operated on on 21 August 1974, but died two days after the operation, on 23 August 1974, in the hospital.
+Mikuláš Medek was taken to the hospital and operated on 21 August 1974, but died two days after the operation, on 23 August 1974, in the hospital.
 He is buried in the Olšany Cemetery.

 Ivan Medek remembered him in 1978: "Mikuláš was an incredibly gentle and sensitive brother.
 A terribly beautiful person.
 I don't know who could have endured what he did - physically and mentally."

 Exhibitions after 1974

 A posthumous exhibition of Medek's last paintings was held in his studio in 1975 by Emila.
 It was visited by many of Medek's friends, including Václav Havel and his wife Olga.
 A posthumous exhibition on the occasion of Medek's 50th birthday was organized by Jan Koblasa and Petr Spielmann at the Museum Bochum in 1976.
 In the last years of normalization, Mikuláš Medek returned to the public consciousness thanks to an exhibition organised by Antonín Hartmann in 1988 in the Gallery of Modern Art in Roudnice nad Labem.
 The exhibition was accompanied by a catalogue that presented 60 paintings as a representative cross-section of Medek's work from 1944 to 1974.
 In September 1989, a more modest exhibition was held at the Aš Town Museum.

-In 1990, after the fall of communist regime, monographic exhibitions of Mikuláš Medek were held in regional galleries in Prague, Brno, Hluboká, Jihlava, Olomouc and Ostrava.
+In 1990, after the fall of the communist regime, monographic exhibitions of Mikuláš Medek were held in regional galleries in Prague, Brno, Hluboká, Jihlava, Olomouc and Ostrava.
 A major retrospective exhibition, prepared by Bohumír Mráz (†2001) and Antonín Hartmann and accompanied by a narrative catalogue, was held in 2002 at the Rudolfinum Gallery.
 A retrospective of Mikuláš Medek was prepared in 2020 by the National Gallery in the Wallenstein Riding Hall, the Convent of Saint Agnes and the Trade Fair Palace.